 Most U.S. employees are eligible to participate in the Plan.
 Employees can deposit up to 75 percent of their eligible pay, subject to statutory limits, in the Plan to a variety of investment funds.
 Employees who participate in the Plan and contribute at least 1 percent of their eligible pay receive a 6 percent company cash match with a potential company discretionary cash contribution of up to 6 percent.
+For the plan year ended December 31, 2023, a company discretionary cash contribution of 6% was approved for January through June and 5% was approved for July through December.

-Effective January 1, 2019, new employees, rehires, and employees that elected to opt out of the Cash Balance Plan (Title II of ConocoPhillips Retirement Plan) are eligible for a Company Retirement Contribution (CRC).
+New employees, rehires, and employees that elected to opt out of the Cash Balance Plan (Title II of ConocoPhillips Retirement Plan) are eligible for a Company Retirement Contribution (CRC).
 These participants receive a 6 percent company contribution.
 The CRC does not require any employee contributions.